 Pennsylvania Historical Marker Program

-The Pennsylvania Historical and Museum Commission administers a program of historical markers to capture the memory of people, places, events, and innovations that have affected the lives of Pennsylvanians over the centuries since William Penn founded his Commonwealth.
-More than 2,000 cast aluminum markers tell the important and interesting stories that are part of the history of Pennsylvania.
+The Pennsylvania Historical and Museum Commission administers a program of historical markers to capture the stories of people, places, events, and innovations that have affected the lives of Pennsylvanians over the centuries.
+More than 2,500 cast aluminum markers feature subjects such as Native Americans, early settlers, government and politics, athletes, entertainers, artists, struggles for freedom and equality, factories and businesses, and a multitude of other noteworthy topics.

 The historical marker policy was adopted on September 9, 2020.

-To request use of images, report marker maintenance needs or for general inquiries please contact:
+To request use of images, report marker maintenance needs or for general inquiries, please send an email to email@example.com.

 Please Note: By submitting materials with respect to state or federal historic preservation programs administered by the Pennsylvania Historical and Museum Commission (PHMC), you grant to the PHMC the rights to: